mayorofdesalle/image_captioning/README.md

 # image_captioning
-Image captioning with ResNet152V2, GloVe and Attention
+Image captioning using ResNet152V2 and GloVe with Attention.